Alcohol Intake Calculator

 QUESTION 4

-Why are alcohol-free days necessary?
+Why are alcohol-free periods necessary?

 QUESTION 5